utahxh/gotMail/README.md

-baby malware analysis for Aitu Miliraty CTF, have fun
+baby malware analysis for Aitu Military CTF, have fun